 Honey Sesame Chicken is super easy – and really tasty.
 I mean it IS good and IS a huge hit at the house!
-So much so that Pat must have asked me 30 times if I had the recipe all written down (so many are just in my head!) so I could make it again.
+So much so that Pat, my 90-year-old Step Mom must have asked me 30 times if I had the recipe all written down (so many are just in my head!) so I could make it again.
+And make it again, I do.

-- 1 to 1 1/2 pounds boneless, skinless chicken breast (or thighs) *
+- 1 1/2 pounds boneless, skinless chicken breasts, about 2 large or 3 smaller *

 - 1/2 to 1 onion, diced